 To cool down, cows will raise their respiration rate and start panting, which leads to increased salivation.
-That in turn, reduces buffer capacity and increases the risk of ruminal acidosis.
-Additionally, cows suffering from heat stress spend two to three hours/day less lying down.
+That, in turn, reduces buffer capacity and increases the risk of ruminal acidosis.
+Additionally, cows suffering from heat stress spend two to three hours per day less lying down.
 This increases the chance of claw disorders.
-Good claw health is necessary for optimal cow flow to the robot.
+Good claw health is necessary for optimal cow flow to the milking robot.

 Below are a few considerations in reducing heat stress.
 These measures do not only apply to lactating cows, but to dried-off cows and heifers as well.

 - Water: High-yielding cows may drink up to 50 gallons (200 liters) per day.
-As rule of thumb, the water required by a cow equals four times her daily milk yield.
+The general rule of thumb is that the water required by a cow equals four times her daily milk yield.

 - Feed management: Feeding more often, at cool moments of the day, keeps the ration fresh and tasty as well as stimulating feed intake and preventing fermentation.